mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 #### What about coding?

-You will still be writing code on the project with you teammates.
+You will be writing code, and reviewing lots of code.
 This is the part that should feel very familiar.
-As a tech lead you are expected to step up and tackle some of the harder technical challenges.
+It is worth saying that as a tech lead you are expected to step up and tackle some of the harder technical challenges.

 Note: You will write less code than before.
 This makes sense because you now have other responsibilities besides coding.
 We will discuss the balance later in this article.